oskarhenriksson/TropicalHomotopies.jl/README.md

 The easiest way to get started using the contents of this is to manually download all files, and then run

 ```
-include("PATH/TO/main.jl")
+include("PATH/TO/src/main.jl")
 ```
-where `PATH/TO/main.jl` is replaced by the actual path to the file `main.jl`.
+where `PATH/TO/src/main.jl` is replaced by the actual path to the file `src/main.jl`.